 Ann Kellett Communications

-On that day, my grandfather told stories of hearing about the Wright brothers as a child and Charles Lindbergh as a young man.
+On July 20, 1969, my grandfather told stories of hearing about the Wright brothers as a child and Charles Lindbergh as a young man.

 His remark sparked my professional journey in storytelling.